So you’re pierced. What happens now?

 Don’t change jewelry too soon or put in low quality materials:

-If you want to change your earring before it’s fully healed (i.e. 2 months for lobe, 3-12 months for upper or inner ear), the replacement should be implant grade (titanium, 316L stainless steel, or 14k gold).
+If you want to change your earring before it’s fully healed (i.e. at least 2 months for lobe, 3-12 months for upper or inner ear), the replacement should be implant grade titanium, or solid 14k or 18k gold.
 Anything else may irritate the still-healing spot.
-And if you’re at all unsure about how to change the jewelry yourself, we recommend coming back to us or a professional piercer to swap it out.